higgsas/higgsas_geo_nodes_manual/docs/geometry_measure.rst

   Amount of rays for sampling

 Rays Angle
-  Angle that rays direction will be randomly rotated from the original direction (vertex normal) asdasd
+  Angle that rays direction will be randomly rotated.
+Bigger angle will give more accurate results but with more noise

 Seed
   Random seed of the rays random direction